-5.4 Monetary policy and leverage
+5.4.
+Monetary policy and leverage

 We now look at the impact of a positive subsidy shock, which we will refer to as an expansionary monetary policy shock or a decrease in the cost of funds.
-In Figure 8 we see the impact of a 100 basis points increase to the subsidy39 in three different scenarios to illustrate the non-linear effects of monetary policy on financial stability.
+In Figure 8, we see the impact of a 100 basis points increase to the subsidy in three different scenarios to illustrate the nonlinear effects of monetary policy on financial stability.
 Impulse response functions are expressed as deviations from the respective scenario in the absence of the shock.
 This monetary policy loosening decreases the funding rate of the banks by 8 bp as can be seen in the left panel of Figure 9.
-Scenario 1 (blue line) features a low initial capital stock (corresponding to high equilibrium levels of the interest rate).
-Scenario 2 (red line) is for a larger capital stock (corresponding to a low level of equilibrium interest rate).
-Scenario 3 (black line) is at the risky steady-state40.
-As in Coeurdacier, Rey and Winant (2011) we define the risky steady-state as the steady-state in which there are no shocks but economic agents take into account the full stochastic structure of the model when they optimize (unlike in the deterministic steady-state where they expect no shocks).
+Scenario 1 features a low initial capital stock (corresponding to high equilibrium levels of the interest rate).
+Scenario 2 is for a larger capital stock (corresponding to a low level of equilibrium interest rate).
+Scenario 3 is at the risky steady-state.
+As in Coeurdacier et al. (2011) we define the risky steady state as the steady state in which there are no shocks but economic agents take into account the full stochastic structure of the model when they optimize (unlike in the deterministic steady-state where they expect no shocks).